January 27, 2015

 Among older adults, the CDC reports that falls are the leading cause of death.
 The agency reports that in 2012, there were 2.4 million falls that required a trip to the ER, and 722,000 of these injured victims required hospitalization.
 The agency reports the following statistics related to older adults and falls:

 If you or a loved one has been injured in a slip and fall, whether at a home, in a commercial building, in a store, or in any government or private building, it is important that you get in touch with an experienced New York personal injury attorney.
-At Hecht, Kleeger & Damashek, P.C., we have recovered $200 million in damages over 12 years in practice.
+At Hecht, Kleeger & Damashek, P.C., we have recovered hundreds of millions in damages over 12 years in practice.
 We are prepared to help you to seek full compensation and to get justice in a slip and fall case.